nyu-oop-sp18/class05/README.md

 dequeued element and a queue object that represents the new state of the queue holding the remaining elements of the queue.

+A straightforward implementation of this data structure is to simply use a `List[T]` to represent the elements of the queue in dequeue order.
+Here is an implementation of this idea:

 ```scala
 class Queue[T] private (
     private val queue: List[T]